by Matt Slick

 Many people don't think they can memorize their way out of a new shopping mall let alone remember a verse in the Bible.
-I've spoken with dozens of people about Scripture memorization who say the same thing: "I have a terrible memory."
+I've spoken with hundreds of people about Scripture memorization who say the same thing: "I have a terrible memory."
 My answer to them is, "Nonsense!"
 Everyone memorizes all the time.
 You've learned to speak, haven't you?
 You've memorized thousands of do's and don't's in life, right?
 You know your social security number, your phone number, your address, how many brothers, sisters, or children you have, how to get to work and what to do when you get there.
 The problem is not that people can't memorize, it's that they won't memorize.

 The Bible is the foundation for witnessing and you must memorize verses to be able to use it -- this applies to your devotional life as well as witnessing.
 One serious problem I've found is that most people have memorized fewer than seven verses.
 The average Jehovah's Witness has committed many more to memory and, given the opportunity, could make the average Christian feel about as knowledgeable as banana bread.
 What I would like to do is help you memorize better.